ASiT: Local-Global Audio Spectrogram vIsion Transformer for Event Classification

-We shall confine our study to ViT, which are gaining rapid popularity.
+We shall confine our study to ViTs, which are gaining rapid popularity.
 ViTs are very data hungry~\cite{dosovitskiy2020image,atito2021sit}, and their training is computationally costly.
 This often necessitates using existing pretrained models for developing new applications, spanning different user domains.
 The most popular are models pretrained on the ImageNet \cite{krizhevsky2012imagenet}, which are the models of choice, irrespective of their relevance to the application concerned.
 However, ImageNet pretraining is clearly not ideal for decision making, e.g. in medical domain~\cite{atito2022sb}.
-This data hungry nature of ViTs has recently been alleviated by group masked model learning (GMML) based self-supervised learning (SSL) methods introduced in seminal work of SiT~\cite{atito2021sit}.
+This data hungry nature of ViTs has recently been alleviated by group masked model learning (GMML) based self-supervised learning (SSL) methods, introduced in SiT~\cite{atito2021sit}.
 At its core, GMML is using the principle of denoising/masked autoencoder~\cite{vincent2008extracting}.
-GMML randomly masks groups of connected tokens and leaves groups of connected tokens unmasked.
-The goal of learning is to recover missing information in the grouped of masked tokens from visible information (context).
-Constrastive learning~\cite{oord2018representation,wu2018unsupervised,hjelm2018learning,chen2020simple,NEURIPS2020_29539ed9,grill2020bootstrap} is another line of SSL approaches that aim to maximise the similarity between two augmented views of the same image and maximise the disagreement between different images.
-These approaches use various tricks, e.g. large batch size, memory banks, asymmetric projection heads, different temperatures to boost the performance and more importantly to avoid representation collapse.
-Due to the recent advance in the SSL approaches, the self-supervised pretraining of DNNs without using labelled data for the first time outperformed supervised pretraining of DNNs for multiple computer vision downstream tasks like classification, segmentation etc. This enabled the use of domain specific pretraining of DNNs for high performance on several downstream tasks without using labelled data.
+GMML randomly masks various regions within the input image, potentially covering groups of connected patches and leaves groups of connected patches unmasked.
+The goal of learning is to recover missing information in the masked regions from visible information (context).
+Contrastive learning~\cite{vandenOord2018,wu2018unsupervised,hjelm2018learning,chen2020simple,NEURIPS2020_29539ed9,grill2020bootstrap} is another line of SSL approaches that aim to maximise the similarity between two augmented views of the same image and maximise the disagreement between different images.
+These approaches use various techniques, e.g. large batch size, memory banks, asymmetric projection heads, etc, to boost the performance and more importantly to avoid representation collapse.

+Thanks to the recent advance in the SSL approaches, the self-supervised pretraining of DNNs, without using labelled data, for the first time, outperformed supervised pretraining of DNNs in multiple computer vision downstream tasks like classification, segmentation etc. This enabled the use of domain specific pretraining of DNNs for high performance on several downstream tasks without using labelled data.